akiritayofi/akiritayofi/README.md

 - 👀 im interested in electrical engineering, computer science and physics
 - 🌱 im currently working on arduino projects
-- 🎵 music is one of my passions also i hate capital letters
+- 🎵 music is one of my passions
+- i hate capital letters

 <!---
 akiritayofi/akiritayofi is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.